Signalling & system testing - June 2025

 What to expect if you live alongside the rail corridor

-Residents along the rail corridor may hear noise associated with testing (e.g. traffic contol set-up and pack down, train movements, horns, light vehicles and work personnel).
-Lighting towers will also be used in some locations.
+Residents along the rail corridor may hear noise associated with testing (e.g. traffic control set-up and pack down, train movements, horns, light vehicles and work personnel) and additional vehicle movements including railbus operations and the stowing of the test train at the end of the line past Shorncliffe station.

 All staff will be fully briefed about their community responsibilities in relation to minimising noise and disruption after hours.